 - Oil extracted from its seeds is widely used in exquisite beauty care products.

-- The wine has gardening value as well.
+- The vines have gardening value as well.

 - Due to its immense medicinal value it extracts are used in making common cold syrups.